 Measurable Annual Goal: What challenging, yet attainable, goal can we expect the student to meet by the end on this IEP period?
 How will we know that the student has reached this goal?

 Benchmarks/Objectives: What will the student need to do to complete this goal?

-PROGRESS REF PORT INFORMATION Progress Report Date: Progress Report # of
+PORT INFORMATION of males and Progress Report Date: Progress Report # of